 Media contact: Lori Fogleman, (254) 710-6275

-WACO, Texas – Over 40 Baylor University students were named to the Dean's Academic Honor List for the 2013 summer semester.
+WACO, Texas (June 2, 2014) – Nearly 3,300 Baylor University students were named to the Dean's Academic Honor List for the 2014 spring semester.
 To be named to the Dean's List, a student must be an undergraduate with a minimum grade-point average of 3.7, while enrolled in a minimum of 12 semester hours.

 Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor offers 144 undergraduate, 77 master, 32 doctoral degree programs, and two education specialist programs plus the juris doctor degree, through its 11 academic units.
 Baylor’s 735-acre campus in Waco is home to more than 15,000 students from all 50 states and 80 countries.